 - In 14 states, judges are selected in contested nonpartisan elections.

 - In 8 states, judges are selected in contested partisan elections, including New Mexico, which uses a hybrid system that includes partisan elections.

 - Appointments are also a common aspect of judicial selection.
 At the high court level:

-- In 9 states, judges are appointed by the governor.
-Judges serve life terms in three of these states.
-In the other six, judges can be reappointed to additional terms by the governor.
-In the District of Columbia the president appoints judges to the D.C.
+- In 10 states, judges are appointed by the governor.
+Judges either serve for life terms or until they reach a mandatory retirement age in three of these states.
+In the other six, judges can be reappointed to additional terms by the governor or the legislature.
+In one state, Hawaii, the state’s judicial nominating commission determines whether to reappoint sitting justices, without a role for the governor or legislature.
+And in the District of Columbia, the president appoints judges to the D.C.
 Court of Appeals.

 - In another 16 states, judges are initially appointed by the governor and reselected in unopposed retention elections.
 In addition, in New Mexico, judges are initially appointed by the governor, must then compete in a partisan election during the next general election, and then are reselected in unopposed retention elections.

 - In a total of 26 states and D.C., the governor appoints judges to their first term from a list of candidates provided by a nominating commission.

 - Although most selection processes center around executive appointment or popular elections, 16 states provide avenues for influence from the legislature or another body.

 - In 2 states, judges are appointed by the state legislature and in another 14 states the governor’s judicial nominee is subject to confirmation by the legislature or another body.
 The federal Legislature confirms the president’s appointments to the D.C.
 Court of Appeals.

 II.
 What do judges do after serving their first term?

 - In 3 states, judges of general jurisdiction do not ever face reselection, instead serving a single lengthy term.